Bakhomious/unideb-state-exam/src/1-5-1-linear_algebra.md

 When $A \in \mathbb{R}^{n \times n}$, then $\varphi(u)=A u$ is a linear transformation.

 Remark: linear maps map the zero vector to the zero vector.

+Linear transformation $T : R^n \rightarrow R^m$ is a function that maps vectors from an n-dimensional space to an m-dimensional space in a way that preserves vector addition and scalar multiplication.
+In simpler terms, it transforms vectors in a consistent linear manner.

+- **1D Transformations**: A scalar a scales the length of intervals.
+Positive a preserves orientation; negative a reverses it.
+- **2D Transformations**: A 2×2 matrix transforms the plane, scaling areas and potentially changing orientation.

 ----